w3f/Grants-Program/applications/mybank.md

 ### Overview

 MyBank is a decentralized financial platform based on Polkadot, aiming to establish a blockchain network that realizes asset appreciation and promotes asset flow.
-MyBank is divided into three parts: Platform Bank, Social Network Bank and MyDeX.
+MyBank is divided into three parts: Platform Bank, Social Network Bank, MyDeX and Credit Scoring System.

 - In Platform Bank, users can participate as depositors, borrowers, and guarantors.
 Depositors can obtain deterministic returns by injecting liquidity into the corresponding asset pool.
 Borrowers can borrow by mortgaging collateral or invite guarantors to guarantee them to make zero-mortgage loans.
-After the implementation of the DID module to support identity authentication, credit loans without collateral or guarantee will be supported based on the credit scoring system.
+After the implementation of the credit scoring system, credit loans without collateral or guarantee will be supported based on the user profile.
 - In Social Network Bank, MyBank as an infrastructure platform provides corresponding tools so that any individual and organization can build a collective bank that belongs to all members of a social network.
 - MyDeX aims to provide users with the service of AMM, and support users to participate in the liquidation of Platform Bank.
+- We will develop a credit scoring system based on users' deposit records, loan records, guarantee records, transaction records, social networks and third-party data to generate "user profile".